pluginsGLPI/doc/source/branding/index.rst

    at the login page.

 Default recommended size: **It depends on the usual size of your screens**.
 The bigger, the better.
 (Make sure not to surpass the maximum upload limit for files)

+FAQ
+---

+If you have any questions about using the plugin, please consult `our FAQ <https://faq.teclib.com/04_Plugins/Branding/>`__